Featured in the August, 2006 issue of Sky & Telescope Magazine

 Many people urged me to patent the design, but I decided I would much rather put it into the public domain so anybody could build (and sell) them as they wish.
 So I did just that.
 In July of 2005 I displayed the scope and mount at a public star party, effectively placing it in the public domain.
 The article in Sky and Telescope reinforced that action, as does this web site.
 My actions only affect the parts of the design that are new with me, of course, but that much at least is free for everyone to use, and nobody may patent it.

 After the article came out, I heard from several people who remembered seeing similar designs in the past.
 None of those designs have been quite the same as mine, but the concepts are similar enough to make it clear that the idea has been around for a while.
 That's okay with me!
 As with any star party, the more the merrier.
+And it turns out that Canadian amateur telescope maker Pierre Lemay came up with the same idea 10 years before I did, so he clearly has the prior art.
 I've put more detailed information on the other designs below.

 Speaking of other designs, here's a photo of my second trackball,